There are literary clues galore in Try and Catch Me, but can Columbo connect the dots, or will a killer crime writer get away with murder?

 Abigail’s plan is watertight … until Edmund leaves his keys on a coffee table.
 With lawyer Martin arriving just seconds later, Abigail hides them in an ashtray.

 Abigail is a master of murder … on paper.
-When it comes to the real thing, however, she makes some careless mistakes.
+When it comes to the real thing, however, she makes careless mistakes.
 For one, the timing of the new wills.
 She also doesn’t predict that changing the cruise booking could come back to bite.

 And when she claims to find the missing keys after the murder, her story doesn’t tally with the police photos of the area.
 Oops.